 |99-year-old man raises $25 million for health service

-A 99-year-old war veteran in the United Kingdom has been hailed as a hero for his fundraising efforts.
-Captain Tom Moore has raised over $25 million for the UK's National Health Service (NHS) by walking around his garden 100 times.
-The World War II vet came up with the idea of raising just £1,000 to thank NHS staff for helping him with treatment for cancer and a broken hip.
-Mr Moore set up a donation page on a fundraising website.
+A 99-year-old World War II veteran in the UK has been hailed as a hero for his fundraising.
+Captain Tom Moore has raised over $25 million for the UK's health service (NHS) by walking around his garden 100 times.
+He wanted to raise £1,000 to thank NHS staff for his treatment for cancer and a broken hip.
+He set up a donation page on a fundraising website.
 He said he would do 100 laps of his garden before his 100th birthday on April the 30th.
-His endeavours caught the imagination of the British public, who have been donating millions of dollars a day to support him.
+This caught the imagination of the British public, who donated millions of dollars a day.
 Prince William called him a "one-man fundraising machine".

 Captain Moore completed his 100 laps on Thursday.
-He vowed he would not stop walking as long as people are still donating.
-Over half a million people have signed a petition for the UK government to award a knighthood to Captain Moore.
+He will keep walking as long as people are still donating.
+Half a million people signed a petition to award a knighthood to Captain Moore.
 He would then become Sir Tom Moore.
-The soon-to-be centenarian was overwhelmed by the public response to his efforts.
+The soon-to-be centenarian was overwhelmed by the public response.
 He said: "I appreciate it because the object for which we're donating, [the NHS,] is so important."
-The UK's "Independent" newspaper commended Captain Tom's efforts but said the government should be funding the NHS.
-It wrote: "In the midst of dark times, stories like these bring lightness.
-Yet such altruism is a damning reflection on the state of our NHS."
+A UK newspaper praised him but said the government should be funding the NHS.
+It wrote: "Such altruism is a damning reflection on the state of our NHS."